 |Fixed rate mortgage|

-You choose to fix the interest rate over a number of years, such as two, five or sometimes ten years.
+The interest rate is fixed for a number of years, such as two, five or sometimes ten years.
 Your monthly payments will stay the same, meaning you’ll know exactly what you’ll pay each month over a set period of time.

 You’re protected from increases to the Bank of England base rate during the product term.
 It also means that you won’t be able to take advantage of any potential decreases in the Bank of England base rate during the fixed rate product term.

-If you're not sure what type of mortgage you have, you can check your original mortgage offer, annual mortgage statement or the mortgage account details screen in Online Banking
+If you're not sure what type of mortgage you have, you can check your original mortgage offer, annual mortgage statement or the mortgage account details screen in our mobile app or Online Banking

-What can I do if I am worried about how a change in interest rates will affect me?
+What can I do if I'm worried about how a change in interest rates will affect me?

-Work out how a change to the Bank of England base rate could impact your monthly mortgage payments by using our mortgage calculator
+You can use our mortgage calculator to work out how a change to the Bank of England base rate could affect your monthly payments.

-Use our handy budget planner to work out how much you spend each month.
-You can then consider where you may be able to make a change to your outgoings if you need to.
+You can use our budget planner to help you get a clearer picture of how much you spend each month.
+You can then think about where you can make changes, if you need to.

 If you’re coming to the end of your existing deal, are on our Standard Variable Rate or a deal with no early repayment charge you may be considering choosing a new deal.
 You can change your deal online or over the phone.